JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-dsl-reference.md

 ## Source sets

-The `sourceSets` block describes source sets of the project.
+The `sourceSets {}` block describes source sets of the project.
 A source set contains Kotlin source files that participate in compilations together, along with their resources, dependencies, and language settings.

 A multiplatform project contains [predefined](#predefined-source-sets) source sets for its targets;